 What is Radial Drift?

-Radial Drift is a science-fiction horror novel that is currently in its third draft of many.
+Radial Drift is a novel that is currently in its third draft of many.
 The narrative is meant to be a contemplation of our humanity, and at what point that humanity is lost (as well as just catharsis through writing horror.)

 What’s the plot?

 Mankind has mastered the wormhole, and probes wander the galaxy.
 Two off-world colonies have been established; one is a subterranean colony on a not-quite-terraformed Mars, and the other is an overworld colony on a planet called Inos.